 The waiting time is a wonderful opportunity to learn more about adoption and some of the issues that may need your attention as your child grows.
+One of these issues may be related to substance use during pregnancy by your child’s birth mother.
 We hope you use this as a learning tool to enhance your adoption preparation.
 Don’t forget, after you have read and reviewed this material, log into the Adoption Portal to complete the summary in the Domestic Education section.

 A message from AAI

 We keep careful statistics on the reports of substance use during pregnancy by the expectant mothers we work with.
 We know you’ve already given this topic thought and consideration as part of your home study and profile process.
 But it is a topic we encourage you to continue studying.

 As you know, one of the factors we consider when choosing adoptive family profiles to show our expectant mothers is her reported substance use in combination with your degree of comfort with substance use.
 For the second half of 2020 about half of the expectant mothers we worked with reported substance use during pregnancy.
 We’ve seen a notable increase in the use of opiates.
 Please take time to really study this issue again.
 We intend to find a family for every baby that comes into our care, no matter the degree of exposure – you may be that family!
 Please talk with your caseworker at any time if you’d like to change your substance exposure preferences.
 You can also check out the resources on our website.